kukeiko/entity-space/readme.md

 Then you specify what is a subject of the changes you provide and it generates
 the commit message that is consistent with the commit messages in this repository.

+# TSLint / ESLint

+We're still using TSLint for the files found in the test/types folder, as I was not happy with the alternatives for testing types that exist (i.e. tsd)

+-   with the tslint VS code extension, you get immediate feedback in the test file
+-   tsd wants us to first generate .d.ts files, which is a completely unnecessary step for us

+So we're using ESLint for everything, and TSLint just for the test/type files.

+We can drop TSLint once dtslint (which is the actual tool used for running our type tests, see package.json "test-types" script) migrates to ESLint.

 # FAQ

 **Q:** I have the following error when I try to